Vyral/natasha-greenhalgh-recruiting/_posts/2019-11-19-how-do-renovation-loans-work.md

 &nbsp;

 Today we’d like to talk about a very special topic: renovation loans.
-These types of loans became popular in the day of short sales and foreclosures when a lot of houses were beat up and buyers couldn’t afford to come in and spend a lot of money fixing them up.
+These types of loans became popular in the day of short sales and foreclosures when a lot of houses were beaten up and buyers couldn’t afford to come in and spend a lot of money fixing them.

 They went away a bit when our market changed, but now they’re back.
 This means that you should make sure that your buyers and lenders are aware because **this could be a great opportunity for someone to get a house that they may not have considered in the past.&nbsp;**